FAQS

 Do you perform declaw surgeries, and are there any restrictions?

-We have a limited number of veterinarians who perform this procedure.
-The limitations for this surgery are: your cat must be under two years of age, weigh over 5.5 pounds, and weigh under 10 pounds.
-If your cat does not fall into this weight range or if they are over two years of age, we cannot perform this procedure.
+We do have one veterinarian that performs this procedure.
+The limitations for this surgery are: your cat must be under 12 months of age, weigh over 5.5 pounds, and weigh under 10 pounds.
+If your cat does not fall into this weight range or if they are over 12 months old, we cannot perform this procedure.
 You must schedule a pre-surgical exam with a veterinarian to go over all of the post-operative expectations for this type of surgery.

 Emergencies